Dodge Check Engine Light Stays On

-If your Dodge Check Engine Light (CEL) is staying on when you start the car or comes on while driving, it indicates that the On-Board Diagnostics (OBD) system has detected a problem.
+If your Dodge Check Engine Light (CEL) stays on when you start the car or comes on while driving, it indicates that the On-Board Diagnostics (OBD) system has detected a problem.

 Your Dodge check engine light can come on for various reasons.
-While it could be something as simple as a loose gas cap, there are over 100 diagnostic trouble codes (DTC) that can trigger the check engine light.
+While it could be something as simple as a loose gas cap, over 100 diagnostic trouble codes (DTC) can trigger the check engine light.

 Without reading the codes, it is impossible to know what is wrong.
-Below you will find instructions on how to read codes yourself or where you can have them read for free.
+Below you will find instructions on reading codes yourself or where you can have them read for free.

 Symptoms you may notice when your Dodge check engine light is on.